sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 **Behavioral Breakdown:**
 - **27B IQ1_S (34.61 tok/s):** The generation completely collapsed.
 It added a forbidden helper function, reversed the required sorting order, hallucinated logic (`min_count/sorted(set(...))`), and failed to complete the assignment loop entirely.
+- **7B Q6_K (57.79 tok/s):** Produced code rapidly but failed structurally.
+It mutated the original input dictionary (violating strict immutability constraints), implemented a fatal slicing error for duplicate checks that guarantees a `TypeError` for opaque IDs, failed the stable sorting logic (due to a variable scope leak in the lambda function), and completely ignored the lowest-load worker selection algorithm.
 - **27B ~4-bit (2.60 tok/s):** Produced a complete, 327-token executable algorithm.
 All core constraints and sorting logic were perfectly maintained.

 **Observation:** The benchmark reveals a "threshold effect" rather than a linear degradation.
-IQ1_S is fully capable of writing simple, localized Python snippets.
-However, as the prompt lengthens and the "constraint density" (the number of rules the model must hold in its attention simultaneously) increases, IQ1 suffers a catastrophic quality cliff.
-The ~4-bit model maintains the base model's true capability and holds all constraints in memory, albeit at a severe speed penalty.
+IQ1_S and 7B Q6_K are fully capable of writing simple, localized Python snippets.
+However, as the prompt lengthens and the "constraint density" (the number of rules the model must hold in its attention simultaneously) increases to 19 explicit rules, both lower-tier configurations suffer a catastrophic quality cliff.
+Only the ~4-bit model maintains the base model's true capability and holds all constraints in memory, albeit at a severe speed penalty.

 ---